This is a make-ahead prep meal for busy work nights. The Instant pot is the perfect application because it can do so many different tasks for you!

 Meanwhile prepare a roux with 2 tablespoons of butter and 1/4 cup of flour.
 Cook for a minute to remove the floury taste.

-After your carrots are done, add the liquid from the Instant Pot to the roux (I just poured it in carefully) and cook thickened.
+After your carrots are done, add the liquid from the Instant Pot to the roux (I just poured it in carefully) and cook until thickened.
 I added about 1/4 cup heavy whipping cream for a creamier gravy but this is optional.
 Check and adjust the seasoning.

 And pour the gravy over the pot roast.
 You can then leave it on slow cook until you’re ready to eat.